Princess Alexandra of Saxe-Coburg and Gotha: Early life

 Princess Alexandra with her three sisters.
 From left to right, Princess Beatrice, Princess Victoria Melita, Princess Alexandra, and Princess Marie of Saxe-Coburg and Gotha.

 Alexandra was born Princess Alexandra of Edinburgh on 1 September 1878 at Rosenau Castle, Coburg, during a family visit.
 Her father was Prince Alfred, Duke of Edinburgh, the second-eldest son of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
 Her mother was Grand Duchess Maria Alexandrovna of Russia, the only surviving daughter of Alexander II of Russia and Marie of Hesse and by Rhine.
 She was baptized Alexandra Louise Olga Victoria on 2 October 1878 at Edinburgh Palace, Coburg, presumably by her mother's chaplain.
 Her godparents included her maternal uncle, Grand Duke Alexei Alexandrovich of Russia.

-During Alexandra's formative years, her father, occupied with his career in the Navy and later as a ruler in Coburg, paid little attention to his family.
+During Alexandra's formative years, her father, occupied with his career in the Royal Navy and later as a ruler in Coburg, paid little attention to his family.
 It was Alexandra's mother who was the domineering presence in their children's life.
 Alexandra had four siblings: Alfred, Marie, Victoria Melita, and Beatrice (her only younger sibling).
 Throughout her life, Alexandra was usually overshadowed by her elder sisters; she was considered less beautiful and more subdued than Marie and Victoria Melita.

 Nicknamed 'Sandra' by her family, she spent her early years in England, where the family lived at Eastwell Park, which Maria Alexandrovna loved and preferred to the couple's official London residence, Clarence House.
 The Duke of Edinburgh was rarely at home, constantly serving in the navy.
 When he came home, he played a lot with the children, inventing new entertainments.
 All the children studied French, which they hated.
 In 1886, Duke Alfred was appointed commander of the Mediterranean Fleet.
 The family moved to Malta, where they settled in the San Anton Palace.
 During their first year in Malta, a French governess oversaw the princesses' education, but due to her failing health, she was replaced the following year by a much younger German woman.
 The palace always had rooms reserved for Prince George of Wales, the future King George V, who often visited them and called his cousins "three dear sisters".